 - Recommend changes to the assessment process as needed;

-- Performs other related duties assigned to it by the Senate, the Executive Committee and the Academic Affairs Committee.
+- Performs other related duties assigned to it by the Common Council--Faculty Senate, the Executive Committee, and the Academic Affairs Committee.

 2014-2015 AS membership and meeting schedule

 The Department Review Subcommittee (DRS) is responsible for conducting all local program reviews.
 The goal is to complete review of programs within each department every ten years according to an assessment and department review schedule.

 The Grade Review Subcommittee (GRS) reviews grade appeals and assures continuity and consistency in the screening of grade appeals.
 Michael Estanich is the 2014-2015 Grade Review Subcommittee Chair.